-- 5.2.1 The Proposed Development identifies a total overall effect to habitats of 2.57 ha within the Caithness and Sutherland Peatlands SAC boundary resulting from the Construction Phase, which is approximately 0.002 % of the total designated area.
-This includes 0.42 ha of direct permanent habitat loss, 1.07 ha of temporary habitat loss and 1.08 ha of indirect permanent habitat loss due to habitat change. - 5.2.2 No permanent dewatering or groundwater management is required for the Proposed Development, and therefore the magnitude of indirect permanent habitat change to habitats is associated with localised drawdown due to the presence of permanent structures (tower feet and H poles), as well as a new section of permanent access track to towers 5 and 17. - The majority of the habitat impacted by the Proposed Development within the SAC boundary is 5.2.3 blanket bog, dwarf shrub heath and upland acid grassland.
-Of these habitats, 'Blanket Bog' and 'Northern Atlantic wet heaths with Erica tetralix' are Annex I habitats that are qualifying features of the SAC and are therefore internationally important, although they are common and widespread in the regional context.
+- The Proposed Alignment identifies a total overall effect to habitats of 0.164 ha within the Caithness and Sutherland Peatlands SAC boundary resulting from the construction phase, which is approximately 0.0001 % of the total designated SAC area (145,960.53 ha).
+This includes 0.023 ha of direct permanent habitat loss 0.03 ha of temporary habitat loss and 0.109 ha of indirect permanent habitat loss due to habitat change.
+The Ramsar designation covers a slightly smaller area than that of the SAC at 143,503 ha but given the very small area of habitat affected, the percentage impacted is the same when rounded. - 5.2.2 No permanent dewatering or groundwater management is required for the Proposed Alignment, and therefore the magnitude of indirect permanent habitat change to habitats is associated with localised drawdown due to the presence of permanent structures (tower feet). - The majority of the habitat impacted by the Proposed Alignment is outwith the SAC / Ramsar site boundaries.
+Those associated with Tower 21 footprint and a short section of access track are within the SAC boundary.
+Habitats that will be affected / lost are M15 Scirpus cespitosus-Erica tetralix wet heath / blanket bog, H12 Calluna vulgaris-Vaccinium myrtillus heath and U20 Pteridium aquilinum Galium saxatile acid grassland community.
+Of these habitats, M15 is a qualifying feature of the SAC and these areas of vegetation are therefore internationally important, although they are common and widespread in the regional context.
 The magnitude of impact is assessed as Low, as the direct and indirect habitat losses are very small in context with the whole SAC designation, which covers many thousands of hectares of peatland.
 The permanent unmitigated losses would not reasonably substantially affect the distribution or extent of Annex I habitats within the designated site, or undermine the conservation objectives for Blanket Bog and Northern Atlantic wet heaths with Erica tetralix.
-With mitigation to offset permanent habitat losses (however small), it is assessed that the Proposed Development would result in no adverse effect on the integrity of the qualifying habitats of the SAC. - A summary of the appropriate assessment against the conservation objectives for the relevant 5.2.4 habitat features is provided in Table 3.
+With mitigation to offset permanent habitat losses (however small), it is assessed that the Proposed Alignment would result in no adverse effect on the integrity of the qualifying habitats of the SAC/ Ramsar. - 5.2.4 A summary of the appropriate assessment against the conservation objectives for the relevant habitat features is provided in Table 3.